 As for my “job”, I am a CPO (Certified Pool & Spa Operator) running a pool & spa service company with my brother.

-In the past, I’ve also worked in manufacturing, as shipping/receiving & warehouse manager, assembly department foreman, purchasing & inventory control manager, publications manager, technical writer, copywriter, and graphic designer for various industrial equipment manufacturing firms in Indianapolis.
+In the past, I’ve also worked in manufacturing, as a shipping/receiving & warehouse manager, an assembly department foreman, a purchasing & inventory control manager, a publications manager, a technical writer, a copywriter, and a graphic designer for various industrial equipment manufacturing firms in Indianapolis.